A Collection of Beatles Oldies | 1

 I was going home in the car and Dick Lester9 suggested the title... from something Ringo'd said.
 I had used it in In His Own Write, but it was an off-the-cuff remark by Ringo...
 A Ringoism, where he said it not to be funny, just said it.
 So Dick Lester said: 'We are going to use that title' and the next morning I brought in the song.

 George Martin, the Beatles' producer, also produced Peter Sellers' unforgettable cover version of the song, released before Christmas 1965.

 One of the highlights of the Help! film is the 'Ticket To Ride' sequence set in the Austrian mountains.
 John described this song, the first Beatles song to break the three minute barrier, as 'one of the earliest Heavy Metal records made'.

 Many have wondered whether the lyrics were about buying a train ticket to Ryde on the Isle of Wight.
-This is the sort of wordplay John was fond of, as can be seen in his books In His Own Write (1964) and A Spaniard In The Works (1965).
+This is the sort of wordplay John was fond of and can be seen in his books, In His Own Write (1964) and A Spaniard In The Works (1965).
 Both Paul and John knew Ryde very well as in 1960 they spent a holiday hitchhiking to Ryde, where Paul's cousin Elizabeth 'Bett' Robbins and her husband Mike ran the Bow Bars pub in Union Street.